 The Inner Workings of Photography Print Shops

-They're a burgeoning entrepreneurial force in the industry... print shops!
-Photographers are seeing the potential in starting a whole new branch of their business, and with good reason—print shops are an awesome opportunity to focus on your fine-art impulses, without the limitations of a client’s unique expectations.
+Both film and digital photography professionals are seeing the potential in starting a whole new branch of their business.
+And with good reason—print shops are an awesome opportunity to focus on your fine-art impulses, without the limitations of a client’s unique expectations.
 Oh yeah, did we mention upping your income?!

 Spring Filly, KT Merry